Vexed01/Vex-Cogs/CONTRIBUTING.md

 This consists of: black, isort, flake8 and mypy.

+It will also build the docs.

 The config files will let you run all of these without arguments.

 > ### **Warning for MyPy**
 >
-> You will need to install these stubs: ``pip install -U discord.py-stubs pandas-stubs``
+> To fully utilise type checking, install these stubs: ``pip install -U discord.py-stubs pandas-stubs``
 >
 > You ``mypy .`` sometimes errors.
 It's pretty random.
 >